Disinfecting coronavirus (TN44)23 November 2020

 Buildings unoccupied for seven days or more will need only normal routine cleaning before reopening, as SARS-CoV-2 has not been shown to survive on surfaces longer than this time.

-The guidance from Public Health England (PHE) on cleaning and disinfection where SARS-Cov-2 is indicated is quite clear and is reproduced here. ***
+The guidance from Public Health England (PHE) on cleaning and disinfection where SARS-Cov-2 is indicated is quite clear and is reproduced here.5

-Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.
+Public areas where an individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.

-All surfaces that the symptomatic person has come into contact with must be cleaned and disinfected, including:
+All surfaces that the person has come into contact with must be cleaned and disinfected, including:

 - objects which are visibly contaminated with body fluids